S-624

 Enforcement Authority

-Part I (Chatbot Licensing Act, Chapter 114B): Enforced by the North Carolina Department of Justice.
-The Attorney General designates a Director, officers, and employees for oversight and enforcement, including physical and digital inspections.
-Enforcement is agency-initiated.
-No private right of action under Part I. Part II (Chatbot Safety and Privacy Act, Chapter 170): The Attorney General may bring a civil action as parens patriae on behalf of state residents.
-Private right of action available to any person who suffers injury in fact.
-Two-year statute of limitations from discovery.
-One action per person per covered platform per alleged violation.
+Part I (Chatbot Licensing Act, Chapter 114B): The North Carolina Department of Justice enforces the chapter and rules adopted thereunder.
+The Attorney General designates a Director, officers, and employees for oversight and enforcement, including authority to conduct physical and digital inspections.
+No private right of action is created under Part I. Part II (Chatbot Safety and Privacy Act, Chapter 170): The Attorney General may bring a civil action as parens patriae on behalf of state residents to enjoin violations, obtain damages, restitution, or other compensation.
+Private right of action is available to any person who suffers injury in fact.
+Actions must be brought within two years of discovery.
+No person may bring more than one action against the same covered platform for the same alleged violation.
 Rights and remedies may not be waived by agreement, policy, form, or condition of service.

 Penalties

-Part I (Chapter 114B): Civil penalties of $50,000 per violation of § 114B-5.
-Proceeds remitted to Civil Penalty and Forfeiture Fund.
-Part II (Chapter 170): Attorney General may obtain injunctive relief, damages, restitution, or other compensation.
-Private plaintiffs may recover the greater of actual damages or $1,000 per violation, plus reasonable attorneys' fees and litigation costs, plus injunctive relief and any other relief the court deems appropriate.
-Statutory damages do not require proof of actual monetary harm beyond injury in fact.
+Part I (Chapter 114B): Civil penalties of $50,000 per violation of G.S.
+114B-5.
+Clear proceeds remitted to the Civil Penalty and Forfeiture Fund.
+Part II (Chapter 170): Greater of actual damages or $1,000 per violation.
+Plaintiff may also obtain injunctive relief, reasonable attorneys' fees and litigation costs, and any other relief the court deems appropriate.
+Statutory damages do not require proof of actual monetary harm — only injury in fact for standing.

 Who Is Covered